& Gender Relationships

 King Arthur brought Ragnall to his castle and

-of gossip and scandal at court.
+of gossip at court.
 Nevertheless, the wedding day finally

 The celebration, although lavishly ornate, was

 marred by a heaviness of regret.
-Ragnall seemed pleased despite
+Only Ragnall seemed pleased, despite

 of his duty.
 The now enlightened King Arthur, watching the nuptials,

-realized how arranged marriages had often joined attractive
+realized how arranged marriages had often joined worthy

 ladies and damsels to horrible men in much the same way.